broadinstitute/idmp-fungal-pipelines/documentation/FungalQC/README.md

 - `filtered_bai`: Filtered BAM index file

 **Role in Workflow:**
-This task is part of `theiaeuk_merlin_typing.wdl`, which is a refined module focused on *Candida auris* typing.
+This task is part of `theiaeuk_merlin_typing.wdl`, which is a workflow focused on *Candida auris* typing.
 Filtering for properly paired reads ensures accurate variant calling and typing within the *C. auris* analysis pipeline by removing ambiguous or low-quality alignments.

 ---